The best weekend trips from San Francisco! These are my favorite weekend getaways from the city as someone who grew up in the Bay Area.

-Unlike the pristine beaches and towns you’ll find in Southern California, this part of the California Coast is all about windswept vistas and down-to-earth local communities.
+Unlike the pristine beaches and towns you’ll find in Southern California, this part of the California Coast is all about windswept vistas and down-to-earth and laid-back local communities.

-The change of pace and unique natural beauty of this area makes it one of the best weekend getaways from San Francisco.
+The change of pace and unique scenic beauty of this area makes it one of the best weekend getaways from San Francisco.

 Exploring its downtown area and restored facades takes you back in time through its many eras.

-If you’re more into the idea of a pampered weekend getaway, Mendocino is the place for luxe bed and breakfasts with ocean views and fuzzy bathrobes.
+If you’re more into the idea of a pampered and laid-back weekend trip, Mendocino is the place for luxury bed and breakfasts with an ocean view and fuzzy bathrobes.

-No matter what type of getaway you’re craving, the Mendocino Coast is one of the best overnight trips from San Francisco that appeals to a lot of different types of travelers.
+No matter what type of weekend getaway you’re craving, the Mendocino Coast is one of the best overnight trips that appeal to a lot of different types of travelers.
 If you have a dog, Mendocino also has quite a few dog-friendly accommodations around town like the Stanford Inn and Sweetwater Inn.

 Local tip: You usually lose cell reception on Highway 128, once you pass Boonville.
 Make sure you have your route planned out ahead of time.
 This part of California is often foggy and windy, so also make sure to bring layers on a trip to the Mendocino Coast.